gabe-aguirre-530/ET/README.md

 	pytest <test_file>

 All test files within the test directory can be run using the TestRunner.py script.
+You can also specify which files to test with --files argument

+	python TestRunner.py [-h] [--files FILES]

+	Run All Tests:
 		python TestRunner.py

+	Run Test Files:
+		python TestRunner.py --files MouseController_test.py,ReferenceWindow_test.py,...